alesm0101/whatsapp/readme.md

 ## Schedule Whatsapp message

-This script allows you write a message, select a contact and schedule the message using a simple prompt.
+This script allows you write a message, select a contact and schedule the message using a simple prompt with 24hs format.
-The contact list used comes from a simple contacts.json
+The contact list used comes from a regular contacts.json.

 Limitatons:

-Requires Whatsapp web to works.
+- Requires Whatsapp web to works.
-I's not recurring.
+- It's not recurring.

 ## Setup